Eric Watson (politician): Biography

 Eric Watson was born on September 14, 1973.
 He graduated from the Tennessee Law Enforcement Training Academy, and received a B.A. and M.A. from Andersonville Theological Seminary in Camilla, Georgia.
 He also studied at the University of Tennessee at Martin.

 Watson worked as a deputy sheriff for the Marion County Sheriff's Office from 1995 to 1998.
 He joined the Bradley County Sheriff's Office in 1999 as a deputy.
-He resigned in October 2011 after he was the subject of an internal investigation into his time sheets.
+He resigned in October 2011 after concerns were raised over inappropriate use of his time, according to a spokesperson for the department.
+However, a day prior, Watson expressed in a press release that he was resigning to help with his family business due to his father being in a serious accident.
 He also worked as an officer for the Tennessee Wildlife Resources Agency from 2000 to 2005 and as a reserve volunteer detective for the Benton Police Department.

 Watson was first elected to the Tennessee House of Representatives in special election in January 2006 to replace Chris Newton, who resigned as part of Operation Tennessee Waltz.
 He was re-elected four times.
 He was an at-large representative at the 2008 Republican National Convention.
 In 2010, he received the Legislator of the Year by the County Officials Association of Tennessee.
 In November 2011, Speaker Beth Harwell appointed him to the Tennessee Criminal Justice Coordinating Council.
 On October 5, 2013, he announced his intentions to run for sheriff of Bradley County.
 He was elected in 2014, defeating incumbent Jim Ruth, and resigned from the Tennessee House the following August, upon taking office.
 In 2018, he ran for reelection, and lost to challenger Steve Lawson by 1,175 votes.
 He was succeeded by Lawson in September 2018.